vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 </center>

-This project is a great source of fun and a fantastic learning experience for me.
-I am getting in a very intimate relationship with Quake's codebase (and all its quirks and weirdness), getting accustomed to [OpenVR](https://github.com/ValveSoftware/openvr), and dabbling in OpenGL graphics programming that I had never done before (e.g. geometry shaders).
+The [**Quake VR** project]((https://vittorioromeo.info/quakevr)) has been a great source of fun and a fantastic learning experience for me.
+I am getting in a very intimate relationship with Quake's codebase (including all its quirks and weirdnesses), getting accustomed to [OpenVR](https://github.com/ValveSoftware/openvr), and dabbling in OpenGL graphics programming that I had never done before (e.g. geometry shaders).

-I am also using this project as an opportunity to experiment with C++17 features, and to generally have fun with Modern C++.
+I am also using this project as an opportunity to experiment with C++17 features, and to generally enjoy myself with Modern C++.
 One of my favorite additions to the 2017 standard of the language is [*"fold expressions"*](https://en.cppreference.com/w/cpp/language/fold).
 A fold expression basically reduces a [*parameter pack*](https://en.cppreference.com/w/cpp/language/parameter_pack) into a single result, but can also be used to arbitrarily generate code for every element in the pack.

-When I was rewriting Quake's particle system from scratch, to add textured particles and remove the overhead of [immediate mode OpenGL](https://stackoverflow.com/questions/6733934/what-does-immediate-mode-mean-in-opengl), I found myself needing to stitch together some images to create a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas), in order to avoid unnecessary texture binding.
-In my particular scenario, all the particle texture file paths are hardcoded, as I have no interest in implementing custom textures for particles, and it is just not necessary at this point in time.
+In order to add textured particles and remove the overhead of [immediate mode OpenGL](https://stackoverflow.com/questions/6733934/what-does-immediate-mode-mean-in-opengl), I rewrote Quake's particle system from scratch.
+Doing that, I found myself needing to stitch together some images to create a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas), in order to avoid unnecessarily binding and unbinding textures.
+In my particular scenario, all the texture file paths are hardcoded, as I have no interest or need to implement custom particle textures.
 Therefore, I decided to experiment with fold expressions:

 <center>